george-j-zhu/cryptocurrency-price-prediction/README.md

 ### Stateful or Stateless LSTM

 In keras, LSTM is stateless as default.
 But in this attempt, I'll use stateful LSTM.
 A stateful LSTM will retain the states after a batch processing while a stateless LSTM will reset them.<br>
-In natural language processing, say we have a long snetence while it is splitted into two different batchs.
+In natural language processing, say we have a long sentence while it is splitted into two different batchs.
 In order to learning the long sentence correctly, the hidden states should be retained so that the second batch can know the hidden information of the previous batch.
 States here means the hidden information saved by gates in LSTM.<br>
 In this attempt, as I'll just generate features from timeseries data and don't shuffle them, features are strongly connected.
 So stateful LSTM should be used to retain states.